Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Conclusion

 \section{Conclusion}

-This paper proposes \attname, a new attention that allows the reuse of the KV caches for any ensuing turns of the same conversation, achieving a significant reduction in the recomputation overhead of KV caches in LLMs.
+This paper proposes \attname, a new attention that reuses the KV caches for any ensuing turns of the same conversation, achieving a significant reduction in the recomputation overhead of KV caches in LLMs.
 To improve the efficiency of \attname, we design overlapped KV cache access, hierarchical KV cache placement, and positional encoding decoupled KV cache truncation schemes.
 Extensive experimental results demonstrate that \attname significantly decreases the TTFT by up to 87\% and improves the prompt prefilling throughput by 7.8$\times$ for multi-turn conversations.
 It reduces the end-to-end inference cost by up to 70\%.
-It also decreases the TTFT by up to 95\% and enhances prompt prefilling throughput by 22$\times$ for long sequence inference.